sourcegraph/about/blogposts/github-universe-liveblog-innersource.md

 Q: Can you elaborate on how you’re dealing with security concerns?

-Jeff: We’re investing in automation to flag patterns that might indicate security breaches or code leakage. there's still a long way to go in quantifying cost and risk (in some cases, it might be cheaper to just let someone steal code).
+Jeff: We’re investing in automation to flag patterns that might indicate security breaches or code leakage.
+There's still a long way to go in quantifying cost and risk (in some cases, it might be cheaper to just let someone steal code).

 Jeremy: there's no going back.
 We just have to deal with it and learn more about encryption to make sure things are secure while they become more open.